MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 8. Using a new tab or instance of your browser navigate to the Azure portal, <http://portal.azure.com>.

-9. Open the **ServerlessArchitecture** resource group, then select the Azure Function App to which you just published.
+9. Open the resource group, then select the Azure Function App to which you just published.

 10. Expand the functions underneath your Function App in the menu.
 You should see both functions you just published from the Visual Studio solution listed.